 Mifepristone Ordering Information

+Due to the FDA’s Risk Evaluation and Management Strategy, mifepristone may only be dispensed by or under the supervision of a certified prescriber or by a certified pharmacy on a prescription issued by a certified prescriber.
+Any pharmacy, including mail order, independent, and national retailers, may become certified to dispense mifepristone.
+Detailed information about the mifepristone REMS is available on the FDA website.

 This guide providers mifepristone ordering information for clinicians and pharmacies.
-There are two distributors of the medicine mifepristone in the United States.
+There are two distributors of the medicine mifepristone in the United States:

 GenBioPro is the distributor of the generic mifepristone pill.

+GenBioPro Prescriber Page

+GenBioPro Pharmacy Page

-To order the generic through GenBioPro visit their website https://genbiopro.com/.
-Danco is the distributor of branded mifepristone, called Mifeprex® in the United States.To order mifepristone (Mifeprex®) from Danco, visit their website www.earlyoptionpill.com.
+Danco is the distributor of branded mifepristone, called Mifeprex® in the United States.

-Mifepristone may only be dispensed by or under the supervision of a certified prescriber or by a certified pharmacy on a prescription issued by a certified prescriber.
-Any pharmacy, including mail order, independent, and national retailers, may become certified to dispense mifepristone.
-Detailed information on the health care provider and pharmacy certification process is available on the FDA website.
+Danco Prescriber Page

+Danco Pharmacy Page

+Steps to Becoming a Certified Prescriber